shardz9090/Full-Stack-Quizapp/README.md

 2. Start the development server using local server (xampp or wampp)

 3. Open your web browser and go to http://localhost/Full-Stack-Quizapp to view the QuizApp.

+## Database

+Database was created in PostgreSQl.
+It is located in the assets/Database/public.sql directory of the root folder.
+This database contains tables related to a quiz application, including answers, leaderboard, users, and quiz_questions.

 ## Contributing